Cxnfl1ct/Adafruit_GFX_Hangul/README.md

 Library that adds support for printing Korean characters.

-This library was intended to support UTF8 format but I had to make unique character format for the library.
+This library was intended to support UTF8 format but I had to make unique character format for the library because of an error.

 ## Overview